 Unfortunately he missed the 1950 Grand Final win with a back injury and was a member of the side that was soundly beaten in the 1952 Grand Final.
 It was in this match that he was part of the iconic mark taken by North's Ian McKay; The Mail showed a spectacular photo of McKay, soaring high above Pat Hall in the Grand Final at Adelaide Oval.
 McKay not only held the mark, but followed it up with a long screw punt that went through the goals.
 The News reported : "The picture of North captain Ian McKay's high-flying mark on the front page of Saturday's Mail has set a new high in photographic sales".
 Hall called it "The best mark I ever felt."

-In 1953, at the age of 23, Hall replaced Johnny Taylor as player-coach of Glenelg, and in his first season coached the Tigers to a win against Norwood in the knockout 1st Semi-Final.
-He went on to play 47 games for Glenelg between 1953 and 1955.
+In 1953, at the age of 23, Hall replaced Johnny Taylor as coach of Glenelg and in his first season coached the Tigers to a win against Norwood in the first semi final.
+He was player coach in 1953-1954, vice-captain in 1955 and went on to play 47 games for Glenelg.

 He later became a football commentator on Channel 7 and is the grandfather of former Norwood player Joel Patfull, who played with the Brisbane Lions from 2006 to 2014 before transferring to Greater Western Sydney.
 Pat Hall's son John played for Norwood from 1980 to 1991 and his father Alexander played from 1928 to 1932.